-1. Short for Dot Per Inch, DPI is a measurement of printer resolution indicating how many ink dots the printer can place in one square inch, the higher the DPI the sharper the image.
-Therefore, a printer that may have 600 DPI is a printer that can print 600 x 600 per square inch or 360,000 dots per inch.
-Because all printers print using a series of dots, printers with a low DPI may encounter jaggies.
+1. Short for dot per inch, DPI is a measurement of printer resolution indicating how many ink dots the printer can place in one square inch, the higher the DPI the sharper the image.
+Therefore, a printer with 600 DPI is a printer that prints 600 x 600 per square inch or 360,000 dots per inch.
+Because all printers print using dots, printers with a low DPI may encounter jaggies.
 Resolution Enhancement and other edge enhancements help correct the appearance of jaggies with printers that support this technology.

-Tip: When working with graphics that are only going to be displayed only on a computer screen, 72 DPI is sufficient.
-Any graphics that you intend to print should have at least 300 DPI.
+When working with graphics only meant for a computer screen, 72 DPI is sufficient.
+Any graphics you intend to print should be at least 300 DPI.

-Tip: When scanning an image that you intend to send over e-mail or only intend to have viewed electronically scan the image as 72 DPI to keep the image size small.
+When scanning an image you intend to send over e-mail or only intend to have viewed electronically, scan the image as 72 DPI to keep the image size small.